yacitus/SSAuction/frontend/README.md

 - auction admin page (that allows invites, shows nomination status)
 - archive auction mutation (and add to site admin page)
 - database backup and restore
+- a Hide button (per user) in the Auction page Bids table, plus an Show All button
+- separate pages for Bids and Rostered Players that allow filtering
+- (optionally) show only the most recent Bids on the auction page
+- show only the most recently rostered players on the auction page
+- note icons beside bids that allow owners to make notes

 ----